 Get rid of the non-essentials.
 Delegate to other people if they are better suited for the work in question.
 Delegate to other people if they may grow by doing that work.

 Let me be explicit.
 This is not a call to be lazy.
-The worst leader is a lazy leader.
+The lazy leader is a bad leader.
 This is a call to focus on the essentials.
 Only work on the top priority at all times.
 If we cannot work on that, then we use the time log as a helper to see where we spent our time instead.

 Since we are all bad at changing behaviours, we maintain a time log regularly.
 Two to three weeks every four months or so.